 We collect information when you apply to join GivingTuesday as a participating organization or apply for our microgrant program, as described below.

-When you fill out the form on our Website to join as a participating organization, we collect basic information about you - your name, work email address, and professional title.
+When you fill out the form on our Website to sign up for our e-newsletters, we collect basic information about you – your name, work email address, organization, and professional title.
 We also ask for information about your organization including, the name of your organization, its mailing address and country, as well as its web address.
 You can edit this information at any time by emailing email@example.com.

 Periodically, GivingTuesday may invite you to participate in contests, take advantage of special promotions, and complete online surveys.
 If you have registered as a GivingTuesday participant, information we collect from these contests, promotions, and surveys may be associated with you personally.